AmberWein/AnomalyDetectionServer1/README.md

 ## Manual:
 1. Download the repository.
-2. Run the app.
+2. Run the app (from the directory where you saved the project) by using "node app" in the cmd.
+Notice: if the app is succesfully ruמning you should see "App is listening.." in the cmd.
-3. Open a browser and enter http://localhost:8080/ in the address line.
+4. Open a browser and enter http://localhost:8080/ in the address line.
+5. The app is on, feel free to try to use it!

+## project's structure:
+### Model:
-4. The app is on, you can choose two CSV files, one for leraning and another for detection, and select an anomaly detection algorithm you wish to use in order to detect the anomalies.
+Responsible for the logic part of the application.
+It gets (from the controller) the user's selection of two CSV files, one for leraning and another for detection, and an anomaly detection algorithm he wishes to use in order to detect the anomalies.
+After the information is given, the model finds anomalies in the given file (if there are any).
+Then, the result are sent back to the controller.

-Notice: there are two options available- a simple one based on regression line and a hybrid one based on min circle.
-5. Press the "Upload" button to upload your selection and get the results.
+### controller:
+Gets an http request from the user,using what the user has chosen and send them to the model.
+After the model have detected the anomalies using the given arguments, it returns it to the controller which sends it to the view for represting.

+### View:
+For any representation of information in our site.
+It's porpuse is to make the detection's results more accesible.

 ## The API:
 GET / - this path representing the home page of the app in which the user can upload 2 csv files and choose an anomaly detection algorithm.